 Matter of fact?
 It still surprises me when I see folks wearing pajamas while shopping.
-I don’t think I have ever left my house in my pajamas, but I am of the “older” Boomer generation.
+I don’t think I have ever left my house in my pajamas, but I am of the “older” end of the Boomer generation.

 The first time I flew in an airplane was right after high school more than 50 years ago.
 My husband was working for AA at the time, and we were lucky to have flight benefits.

 But we had to dress nicely.
 Not only were we representative of the company, we were often lucky to be moved to first class seats.
 Winning if you ask me so dress nice I would.

 Fast-forward to the last time I flew which was a few months ago.
 Life could not look more different than it did when I first started flying.
 We really are not allowed much space for our carry-on bags let alone those we check.

 Business casual aside, my friends and I, we do agree one of the most important things is to be comfortable especially while traveling.

 I know many will not agree with that last sentence.
-But many women tell me that is exactly how they feel and would not be comfortable flying in pajamas.
+While other women tell me that is exactly how they feel and would not be comfortable flying in pajamas.

 Of course to each their own.
 I would never tell someone what they should or should not wear.
-And I would not appreciate something telling me what I should or should not wear.
+I know I would not appreciate someone telling me what I should or should not wear.